shivam-iitk/GCS/README.md

 # GSC
-The webpage site can be found in site folder
+The gcs.html site can be found in site folder